Empowering a Strategic Design Team:

 Approaching the Problem

-To understand the causes of inefficiency, I intended to investigate 2 key areas:
+To validate the hypothesis and understand the causes of inefficiency, I intended to investigate 2 key areas:

 The team's perspective